shreyap2702/stack-own/README.md

 4. **Response Generation**: Recommendations are generated with tech-stack mappings
 5. **Storage**: Project and recommendations are saved to database

+### Frontend Development
+The frontend is built using modern web technologies to provide a responsive and user-friendly interface:

+- **React 18+**: Component-based UI development
+- **Vite**: Fast development server and optimized builds
+- **Tailwind CSS**: Utility-first styling framework
+- **TypeScript**: Type-safe development

+The frontend communicates with the FastAPI backend to:
+- Submit project descriptions
+- Receive technology stack recommendations
+- Display categorized technology suggestions
+- Handle user interactions and form submissions

 ### Setup

 ### Prerequisites
 - Python 3.8 or higher
 - pip (Python package installer)
 - Git (for cloning the repository)
+- Node.js 16.0 or higher (for frontend)
+- npm or yarn (for frontend)

 ### Installation Steps